Do you want to help your child get into medical or dental school?

 There are two main tests required: the UCAT and the BMAT.
 Your child doesn’t need to do both, but doing both can increase their options for medical or dental schools.

-Take a look at Medify’s UCAT page for full course information.
-2 in 3 UCAT test takers use Medify already, and we are the established choice for medical entry preparation.
+Take a look at Medify’s UCAT Online Course to find out what's involved in acing the UCAT.
+2 in 3 UCAT test takers use Medify already, as we are the established choice for medical entry preparation.

 Step 2: UCAS application

-Students can apply to up to 5 courses, but only 4 can be medicine or dentistry.
-Your child’s 5th choice of university can be for anything except medicine or dentistry.
+Students can apply to up to five courses, but only four can be medicine or dentistry.
+Your child’s fifth choice of university can be for anything except medicine or dentistry.

 Their UCAT and BMAT scores will be submitted to universities by the exam boards.
 Once the UCAS application has been received, the admissions tutors use a range of criteria to decide whether to offer an interview.